dialogoo/.github/profile/README.md

 #### [laiive](https://github.com/dialogoo/laiive/tree/main) is the main project of DIALOGOO, however most of the services that are behind laiive are being built project agnostic, so they can be used by other projects to expand DIALOGOO values.
 - [laiive_smm_agent](https://github.com/dialogoo/laiive_SMM_agent) a vive coding experiment, if you want to try to touch the frankentein you are wellcome, but don't lose your time, it's precious.
 - [scraper](https://github.com/dialogoo/laiive/tree/main/services/scraper) data scraping engine until the wheel turns by itself.
-- [data extractor](https://github.com/dialogoo/laiive/tree/main/services/pusher) text to sql extractor with human validation workflows.
+- [pusher](https://github.com/dialogoo/laiive/tree/main/services/pusher) text to sql extractor with human validation workflows.
-- [retriever](https://github.com/dialogoo/laiive) a RAG-chat with laiive knowledge database
+- [chat](https://github.com/dialogoo/laiive) a RAG-chat with laiive knowledge database
 - [laiive UI](https://github.com/dialogoo/laiive/tree/main/services/frontend) just a "Zero clic" frontend.
 - [UDO Recocommendation System](https://github.com/dialogoo/UDO-Recomendation-System) UDO RS stands for user data ownership - Recomender System, this means that no black box will manipulate users, they know what they share, they can delete it, and change it at anytime.